I found the following problem on K. Rustan M. Leino’s puzzles page:

 (Now that I think about it, perhaps it would be a good idea to write a note on distributivity properties, summarizing their importance and their relation with symbol dynamics.)

-If you have any corrections, questions, or alternative proofs, please leave a comment!
+If you have any corrections, questions, or alternative proofs, please get in touch!